• Skip to main content

 It might be tempting to use a simple password for your WordPress account.
 After all, how often do you need to log into the back end of your website?

-Regardless of how frequently or infrequently you log in, a strong password is absolutely essential.
-Thankfully, WordPress does a pretty good job at automatically generating complex passwords for you, but there are plenty of tools you can use on the web to achieve the same thing.
+A strong password is essential regardless of how frequently or infrequently you log in.
+Thankfully, WordPress does a pretty good job at automatically generating complex passwords for you, but you can use plenty of tools on the web to achieve the same thing.

-Go for long, complex passwords that include letters, numbers and characters.
-Avoid using anything that can be easily associated with yourself or the business; hackers will try the obvious stuff first, after all!
+Go for long, complex passwords that include letters, numbers, and characters.
+Avoid using anything easily associated with yourself or the business; hackers will try the obvious first!

 7. Implement two-factor authentication

-Two-factor authentication is available for most online services, devices and apps these days, and for good reason; it represents one of the best ways to secure digital assets.
+Two-factor authentication is available for most online services, devices, and apps, and good reason; it represents one of the best ways to secure digital assets.

 This method of logging in requires two pieces of information to gain access.
-Firstly, you’ll enter your username and password as usual, and then an additional piece of information that is sent to a trusted device (normally, your smartphone, via a text message).
+Firstly, you’ll enter your username and password as usual, and then additional information will be sent to a trusted device (usually your smartphone, via a text message).

 The free Google Authenticator plugin for WordPress is a good option if we’ve tempted you to implement two-factor authentication on your website.